 The most popular real estate investor loans on the market are conventional mortgages.
 But because rentals are more likely to default than owner-occupied home loans, you need to be well-qualified to get a mortgage for rental property.
 Plus, these lenders have strict limits on the number of mortgages they’ll allow on your credit report.

-Current average rental property mortgage rates for a conventional loan are 5.5% for a 30-year mortgage.
+Current average rental property mortgage rates for a conventional loan are 4.5-6% for a 30-year mortgage.
+Compare rates and fees using LendingTree for today’s numbers.

 - Rental property mortgage rates are low, maximizing cash flow